Who gets the house in a divorce?

 Depending on the value of any other assets, it may also be possible to offset one person’s interest in the home against another asset.
 For example, perhaps one of you will keep the family home in exchange for the other keeping a pension fund or holiday home.

-There may be other property that needs to be taken into account in any divorce settlement, such as inherited property, buy-to-let property, or a holiday home.
+There may be other property that needs to be considered in any divorce financial settlement, such as inherited property, buy-to-let property, or a holiday home.

-Any property in which you have an interest, own in your sole name, or own jointly with your spouse must be disclosed.
+Any property you are interested in, own in your sole name, or own jointly with your spouse must be disclosed.
 You must also disclose any interest in assets jointly owned with someone outside of the marriage.

 Once full and frank disclosure has been made (by both parties), we will advise you on which assets will be taken into account for division.
-Full and frank disclosure is necessary as you need to know what is in the pot before it can be divided.
+Full and frank disclosure is necessary as you must know what is in the pot before dividing it.

-Generally speaking, any assets that you have acquired or built up during the course of your marriage will be considered ‘matrimonial property’ and taken into account for division.
-If a property is owned by you and someone other than your spouse, it is only your share in that asset which will be taken into account.
+Generally speaking, any assets you have acquired or built up during your marriage will be considered ‘matrimonial property’ and considered for division.
+If a property is owned by you and someone other than your spouse, it is only your share in that asset that will be considered.

-If you entered a prenuptial agreement, it is important to provide this document to us when we meet.
-We will check if it covers all property and that there have been no material changes from the time the prenuptial agreement was signed, as this could impact its implementation.
+If you entered a prenuptial agreement, it is important to provide this document when we meet.
+We will check if it covers all property and that there have been no material changes since the prenuptial agreement was signed, which could impact its implementation.

-Our experienced family law solicitors answer some of the frequently asked questions our clients have in regard to their property portfolios if there is not a prenuptial agreement.
+Our experienced family law solicitors answer some of our clients’ frequently asked questions regarding their property portfolios if there is no prenuptial agreement.

 Are there circumstances when the family home isn’t split equally?

-The starting point in any divorce is that the family home should be divided equally, but there are a number of circumstances when this may not occur.
+The starting point in any divorce is that the family home should be divided equally, but there are several circumstances when this may not occur.
 For example, if one spouse:

 - continues to live in the house with young children of the family;